IJuanTM/simpl/add-ons/auth/README.md

 Lastly, this add-on also adds functionality to the visibility toggle icon of the password field in a login input field and a warning when the user has Caps Lock on when typing in the password field.
 It also has code to show a counter for the max length of textareas.
 There is also code for disabling the save button when no changes have been made to the form or when the required checkbox to confirm the changes has not been checked.
 And lastly, it has code for disabling the submit button when the form is being submitted.

-### Mail templates
+### Mails

-To make mails easier this add-on uses mjml templates to generate html mails.
-These templates can be found in the `mails` folder.
-The `mails` folder contains a `templates` folder with the mjml templates and a `html` folder with the generated html files.
-You can read more about mjml [here](https://mjml.io/).
+Also included are email templates for the verification email, the contact form email and the reset password email.
+These templates are made to be as compatible as possible with most email clients by using tables and inline styles.

 ### Requirements

-* Mjml npm package

-_Before installing this add-on, make sure you have installed and setup either MySQL (tested with version **8.4.0**) or MariaDB (tested with version **11.4.2**)._
+* Database: MySQL (>= 9.4.0) or MariaDB (>= 12.0.2)

 ### Installation